WE Charity scandal: Early events

-The program, set to run through October 31, 2020, would pay eligible post-secondary students who could’t find summer jobs up to $5,000 for volunteer work related to the effects of the COVID-19 pandemic.
+The program, set to run through October 31, 2020, would pay eligible post-secondary students who couldn't find summer jobs up to $5,000 for volunteer work related to the effects of the COVID-19 pandemic.
 For every 100 volunteer hours performed, participants would receive a $1,000 grant paid as a lump sum upon completion.
 The program was open to students who were enrolled in a recognized post-secondary education program and to recent graduates up to 30 years old who had completed their studies no earlier than December 2019.
 In addition to grants for volunteer work, participating students would be eligible for an emergency benefit of $1,250/month.

 WE Charity would have been responsible for connecting applicants with volunteer opportunities and for distributing grants to program participants For administering the $912 million program, WE Charity was to receive $43.53 million, of which $8.75 million was eligible to be shared with other charity and non-profit partners in directing the volunteers.

-An online platform called “I Want to Help” provided details about the program and directed students to non-profits which were seeking volunteers.
+An online platform called "I Want to Help" provided details about the program and directed students to non-profits which were seeking volunteers.
 By the end of the day the platform opened, there were 23,000 placements listed, with new listings to be added through August 21, 2020.
 Among the charitable organizations seeking volunteers were Scouts Canada, Girl Guides of Canada, the Tim Horton Children's Foundation, Kids Help Phone and Rotary Canada as well as WE Charity.

 The Public Health Agency of Canada mandated that opportunities supported by the CSSG honor social distancing requirements and other health and safety precautions.
 Charities which had already moved to virtual volunteering were the quickest to register to the website.
 Within the first week of the program's launch, 35,000 students and recent graduates had applied.

-Some foreign students studying in Canada criticized the program for reserving grants for Canadian nationals, with the University of Winnipeg Student Association's international students codirectors Else Owusu and Francisca Idigbe writing: “COVID-19 has created unprecedented disruption for international students across Canada, International students are struggling to make ends meet and need support.
-We are calling on the federal government to provide income support to international students.”
+Some foreign students studying in Canada criticized the program for reserving grants for Canadian nationals, with the University of Winnipeg Student Association's international students codirectors Else Owusu and Francisca Idigbe writing: "COVID-19 has created unprecedented disruption for international students across Canada, International students are struggling to make ends meet and need support.
+We are calling on the federal government to provide income support to international students."